-STAGE THREE:
+STAGE THREE: May begin ages 9 to 15

-- Height continues to increase.
-Breasts become rounder - and fuller • Pubic hair becomes darker, - thicker and curlier • Hips may start to widen in relation to waist, giving a - softer, more rounded shape Vagina begins secreting a clear, whitish fluid called - For some, ovulation and menstruation begin late in this stage.
+- Height continues to increase. - Breasts become rounder and fuller. - Pubic hair becomes darker, thicker and curlier. - Hips may start to widen in relation to waist, giving a softer, more rounded shape. - Vagina begins secreting a clear, whitish fluid called vaginal discharge. - For some girls, ovulation and menstruation begin late in this stage.